Gordon Innes: Early life

 Gordon Innes was born in Dunedin, New Zealand, he was a pupil of Christchurch Boys' High School, and he died aged 82 in Christchurch, New Zealand.

 Rugby union career

 He played 31 matches in the second five-eighth (inside-centre) position for Canterbury, and seven matches (including two test matches) for New Zealand on the 1932 New Zealand rugby union tour of Australia.

 Rugby league career

 International honours

-Gordon Innes played left-, i.e. number 4, in English/Rugby League XIII's 25–18 victory over France at Headingley Rugby Stadium, Leeds on Monday 6 May 1935.
+Gordon Innes was a member of the RFL's England, Wales and Dominion select team that claimed a 25–18 victory over France in Headingley on 6 May 1935, in celebration of King George V's Silver Jubilee.

 County League appearances

-Gordon Innes played in Castleford's victory in the Yorkshire County League during the 1938–39 season.
+Gordon Innes played in Castleford's victory in the Yorkshire League during the 1938–39 season.